drogonframework/drogon-docs/ENG-11-drogon_ctl-Command.md

 - #### Filter creation

-  The `dg_ctl create filter` command is used to help the user create the source files for filters, see the [Filter](ENG-05-Filter) section.
+  The `dg_ctl create filter` command is used to help the user create the source files for filters, see the [Middleware and Filter](ENG-05-Middleware-and-Filter) section.

   ```shell
   dg_ctl create filter LoginFilter